Tobias Beecher: Season 6

 Beecher is transferred to a safer unit, as McManus sees that he is being targeted by the Aryans for testifying against Schillinger.
 Beecher's father, Harrison (Edward Herrmann), appeals Keller's death sentence until Winthrop kills him to join the Aryans.
 Beecher is paroled, inherits his father's law firm, and gets Keller's sentence overturned.
 However, Beecher is sent back to prison after a lonely Keller arranges for him to get caught buying drugs.
 Upon returning to Oz, Beecher severs ties with Keller.
 In an attempt to make Beecher forgive him, Keller switches a prop knife for a real one before a prison production of Macbeth, resulting in Schillinger's death when Beecher stabs him.
 When Beecher rejects Keller for the final time, Keller throws himself backwards over a railing to make it look like Beecher murdered him.
+With his last chance to leave Oz gone, Beecher thinks he will face the death penalty; however, Keller states that he took care of the Aryans, and a mysterious package with a toxic powder kills everyone in the mailroom and causes an evacuation of Oz.
+Beecher smiles knowing Keller planned it.

+ZO

+In the 2024 short film ZO, Beecher and O'Reily are shown in their lives after prison.